 By Dan Molinski

-U.S. inventories of crude oil and transportation fuels declined sharply across-the-board last week, according to data released Wednesday by the Energy Information Administration.
+U.S. crude-oil inventories rose much more than expected last week as refinery activity declined sharply, according to data released Thursday by the Energy Information Administration.

-Benchmark U.S. oil prices that were sharply higher before the report came out added to those gains afterward.
-The Nymex front-month crude contract for October delivery was recently up 3.6% at $72.99 a barrel.
+Benchmark U.S. oil prices that were higher before the somewhat bearish report came out reduced those gains afterward.
+The Nymex front-month crude contract for November delivery was recently up 0.5% at $80.85 a barrel.

-Crude-oil stockpiles plunged by 6.4 million barrels to 417.4 million barrels, and are now about 7% below the five-year average, the EIA said.
-Analysts surveyed by The Wall Street Journal had predicted crude stockpiles would fall by a smaller, 2.5 million barrels from the prior week.
+Crude-oil stockpiles climbed by 6.1 million barrels to 427 million barrels, and are now about 6% below the five-year average, the EIA said.
+Analysts surveyed by The Wall Street Journal had predicted crude stockpiles would rise by just 900,000 barrels from the prior week.

-U.S. crude-oil production rose by 100,000 barrels a day last week to 10.1 million barrels a day, according to EIA, as offshore production remained low after Hurricane Ida.
+U.S. crude-oil production rose by 100,000 barrels a day last week to 11.4 million barrels a day, according to EIA.

-Gasoline stockpiles fell by 1.9 million barrels to 218.1 million barrels, compared with analysts' expectations for inventories to decrease by 2.3 million barrels from the previous week.
+Gasoline stockpiles fell by 2 million barrels to 223.1 million barrels, compared with analysts' expectations for inventories to increase by 600,000 barrels from the previous week.

 Note: Numbers in millions of barrels, with the exception of refinery use, which is in percentage points.